heyx3/GPUNoiseForUnity/README.md

 In order to add a new node, click the button for the node you want to place, then left-click in the graph to place it.
 Right-click in the graph to cancel.
 A node's inputs are on the left side, and its output is on the right side.
 Note that some nodes have no inputs at all.
 Each input to a node is either the output of a different node or a constant value entered in a text box.

+You can add the basic arithmetic nodes by pressing their respective keys (`+`, `-`, `*`, and `/`).

 # Nodes

 All the nodes this plugin currently offers are listed here:

 * Noise: Exposes a wide variety of 1D, 2D, or 3D noise algorithms (all of which return a value between 0 and 1) with a scale/weight value for convenience when combining multiple octaves of noise.
+They can all optionally wrap around their edges so that the resulting noise tiles nicely.
     * White noise: a pseudo-random value.
-    * Grid noise: gets white noise for the `floor` of the seed value.
-In other words, creates 1.0x1.0 square blocks of noise.
+    * Grid noise: Creates 1x1 square blocks of noise by getting White Noise for the `floor` of the seed value.
-    * Linear noise: Like Grid noise but with a linear interpolation between values instead of solid blocks.
+    * Linear noise: Like Grid noise but with a linear interpolation between values, yielding smooth diamond shapes instead of square blocks.
     * Smooth noise: Like Linear noise but smoother and a bit more expensive.
-    * Smoother noise: Like Smooth noise but smoother and a bit more expensive.
+    * Smoother noise: Like Smooth noise but even smoother and a bit more expensive.
-    * Perlin noise: Like Smoother noise but better, with fewer blocky artifacts, and more expensive.
+    * Perlin noise: Like Smooth noise but with fewer blocky artifacts, and much more expensive.
-    * Worley noise: Generates a random point for each cell of a grid and outputs noise based on how far away each pixel is from the nearest point.
+    * Worley noise: Generates a random point in every 1x1 block of space and outputs noise based on how far away the given value is from the nearest point.
-* UV: The X or Y coordinate (from 0 to 1) of the pixel in the render texture currently being generated.
+* UV: The X, Y, or Z coordinate (from 0 to 1) of the pixel in the render texture currently being generated.
+The Z coordinate is useful when generating 3D textures.
-* Custom Expression: A user-specified shader expression with any number of inputs.
+* Custom Expression: A custom HLSL expression with any number of inputs.
-* Float Parameter: A shader parameter that can be set when generating the noise.
+* Float Parameter: A shader parameter that can be easily changed after the graph has been compiled into a Material.
-* Tex2D Parameter: A texture parameter that can be set when generating the noise.
+* Tex2D Parameter: A texture parameter that can be easily changed after the graph has been compiled into a Material.
-* Sub-graph: Outputs the result of another graph file.
+* Sub-graph: Represents the output of another graph file.
+* Ceil: rounds the input to the next largest integer.
+* Floor: rounds the input to the next smallest integer.
+* Truncate: gets the non-fractional part of an input.
 * Fract: gets the fractional part of an input.
-* Ceil: gets the next integer value after the input.
-* Floor: gets the integer value just before the input.
-* Truncate: gets the non-fractional part of an input.
 * RoundToInt: rounds the input to the nearest integer.
 * Sign: Returns -1 if the input is negative, 0 if it's zero, and +1 if it's positive.
 * Abs: Returns the absolute value of the input.